 - They act as the gatekeepers of what’s allowed in the bloodstream.

-The ‘gut-brain axis’ is of particular interest to me with regard to children who struggle with behaviour or concentration issues.
+The ‘gut-brain axis’ is of particular interest to me with regard to children who struggle with behavior or concentration issues.

 So how do we look after the bacteria that keep us healthy?

 - Well, firstly they need a healthy gut lining to live in.
 Butyric acid and L-Glutamine support the villi or ‘carpet-like’ gut lining that bacteria live in.
 A good source of butyric acid is beetroot and cabbage.

 - Secondly, they use plant fibers for food.
 Fruits and vegetables are a good source of fiber, specifically, garlic, leeks, and onions.